 In this example, Travelodge has implemented aggregate rating markup for their rooms.
 Users can see from the SERP what past guests have thought of their hotel.
 These stars allow the listing to stand out from the crowd.

 Hotel marketers can also add pricing details, which can encourage a click from the SERPS.

-An important note on this example: Google has just announced that OTAs should not be using the pricing markup as they are offering more than one product (multiple rooms).
+An important note on this example: Google announced that OTAs should not use pricing markup as they are offering more than one product (multiple rooms).
 As a consequence, Google has ignored the markup for OTAs (Kayak is not considered an OTA as they aggregate offers and send users to OTAs and hotels to book rooms).
 What does this mean for you?
-Google has opened up a big door for you.
-Adding pricing markup is an added opportunity to help users see why booking with you is better than an OTA.
+Google has opened up a big door, whereby adding pricing markup is an added opportunity to help users see why booking with you is better than an OTA.

-Last year mobile shares for travel searched increased by 48%.
+Last year mobile shares for travel searches increased by 48%.
 This change has led to an 88% increase in mobile web conversions for travel sites.
-With Google introducing a search algorithm for mobile devices, now is the time to make sure your site is not only mobile friendly, it needs to be mobile excellent.
+With Google’s mobile-first indexing and the huge emphasis on designing websites for mobile users, your website must offer a positive experience on all devices to compete.

 You need to develop a strategy for your mobile site that is different from your desktop site.
 Different users have different needs.
 Think With Google has created a theory that travellers progress through four stages when planning their trips.
 Create content that is readable on mobile devices that meet each of these needs.
 Even if the article may not lead to a booking, it does promote brand awareness when the user is ready to take the plunge.